opencast/opencast/docs/guides/admin/docs/upgrade.md

 1. Stop your current Opencast instance
 1. Replace Opencast with the new version
 1. [Migrate Solr to OpenSearch/Elasticsearch](#search-service-migration)
+1. Review the [configuration changes](#configuration-changes) and adjust your configuration accordingly
 1. [API changes](#api-changes)
 1. Start Opencast